WordPress Multisite Migration: Step-by-Step Guide to Move Without Downtime

 Troubleshooting WordPress multisite migration issues

 If your issue isn’t listed here, seek help from your web hosting provider or the official WordPress support forums.
-If you still haven’t solved your problem, I suggest taking the nuclear option: reinstall WordPress on your destination server, restore a backup of your site, and use Migrate Guru to move it.
-Trust me, it just works.
+If you still haven’t solved your problem, we suggest taking the nuclear option: reinstall WordPress on your destination server, restore a backup of your site, and use Migrate Guru to move it.
+Trust us, it just works.

 Conclusion